 Over the course of the next few hours, her condition continued to worsen as the disease was too far advanced to respond to treatment.
 The center of the lesion on her abdomen changed colors from red to purple, and finally to black.
 All symptoms indicated she was suffering from flesh-eating disease and was euthanized 15 hours after being admitted.

-If you see any suspicious lesions on your dog, be sure to take him to see his vet immediately or if the vet is not in, to a veterinary hospital with an emergency room.
+If you see any suspicious lesions on your dog, be sure to take them to the vet immediately or if the vet is not in, to a veterinary hospital with an emergency room.